Abbey Weitzeil

-Abbigail "Abbey" Weitzeil (born December 3, 1996) is an American competition swimmer specializing in sprint freestyle.
+Abbigail Weitzeil (born December 3, 1996) is an American competition swimmer specializing in sprint freestyle.
 A multiple time Olympic medalist, she won a gold medal in the 4x100-meter medley relay for swimming in the preliminary heats and a silver medal in the 4x100-meter freestyle relay at the 2016 Rio Olympics.
 At the 2020 Summer Olympics she won a silver medal in the 4x100-meter medley relay and a bronze medal in the 4x100-meter freestyle relay, swimming in the final of both events.
 She is the American record holder in the 50-yard freestyle and is part of the American Record in the 4x100-meter freestyle relay.

 Early life and education

 Weitzeil grew up in Santa Clarita, California.
 She attended Saugus High School, where she was a four-time CIF Champion in swimming and set national records in the 50 yard and 100 yard freestyle.

 Weitzeil attended University of California, Berkeley from 2016 to 2020 and swam collegiately for the California Golden Bears.
-In her senior year at California, Weitzeil was the winner of the Honda Sports Award, given to the nation's top female collegiate competitor in swimming and diving.
+In her senior year at California, Weitzeil was the winner of the Honda Sports Award, given to the nation's top female collegiate competitor in swimming and diving.In September of 2024 she married former Cal swimmer Micheal Jenson.
+In August of 2025, they announced they were expecting their first child together, a boy.